Bernard Marcus: Career

 Marcus initially worked at a drugstore as a pharmacist but later moved to the retailing side of the business.
 He worked at a cosmetics company and various other retail jobs.
 He worked for Odell Inc. in California beginning in 1968 and then joined Daylin in Los Angeles in 1970.
 He became the CEO of Handy Dan Improvement Centers, a Los Angeles-based chain of home improvement stores.
 In April 1978, he and future Home Depot co-founder Arthur Blank were fired during a corporate power struggle at Handy Dan.

 In 1978, they co-founded the home-improvement retailer Home Depot, with the help of merchandising expert Pat Farrah and New York investment banker Ken Langone who assembled a group of investors.
 The first two stores opened on June 22, 1979, in Atlanta.

 Marcus served as the company's first CEO until May 1997 and also served as chairman of the board until his retirement on May 31, 2002.
 He was succeeded as CEO by Blank, who served until December 2000.
 Marcus was inducted into the Junior Achievement U.S. Business Hall of Fame in 2006.

-Marcus was one of several business tycoons who opposed the Employee Free Choice Act, a proposal they claimed gave unfair advantage to labor unions.
+Marcus was one of several business tycoons who opposed the Employee Free Choice Act, a proposal they claimed gave unfair advantage to labor unions in the United States.
 The EFCA would outlaw conducting employee union votes with secret ballots while allowing fines and injunctions when employees show they are being punished for union activity on the job.

 In 2010, Marcus founded the Job Creators Network, a conservative advocacy group, with $500,000 in seed funding.